7 - 10 November / Copernicus Science Centre, Warsaw, Poland

 The conference is organized by a non-profit ML in PL Association.
 We are a group of young people who are determined to bring the best of Machine Learning to Central and Eastern Europe by creating a high-quality event for every ML enthusiast.
 Although we come from many different academic backgrounds, we are united by the common goal of spreading knowledge about the discipline.

-Mateusz Borowski
+Mateusz Olaf Borowski

 Co-Project Leader